ray-vazquez/JavaScript2019/docs/InstallationGuideMac.md

 ### Prettier Extension (Optional)

 Prettier automatically formats your code and you can configure it to format your code whenever you save a file.
-Installing this is optional.
+Installing this is optional for now but we will require it for the final project.

 If you would like to use prettier, search for _Prettier_ in the Extensions tab on the left and install _Prettier - Code formatter_.
 Once its installed, click on _Reload_.